PPC advertising… What is that?

 *Note: Sometimes CPC is used instead of PPC, although CPC is only part of PPC.

 How do I create a PPC advertising campaign?

 Every business wants to have their websites on the first page of Google.
 Unfortunately, you can not just pay a certain amount of money and have a top position guaranteed.
-Google’s mission is to ensure its users free access to quality information.
+Google’s mission is to ensure its users’ free access to quality information.
 All the time.
-Therefore, the only way to run a PPC campaign is through platforms like Google AdWords and.
-You can use Google AdWords for text and display ads, banners, video ads, mobile app ads, and more.
+Therefore, the only way to run a PPC campaign is through platforms like Google Ads and.
+You can use Google Ads for text and display ads, banners, video ads, mobile app ads, and more.
 Your PPC ads may appear in Google or be posted on websites (Google as the intermediary).
 The sites get a percentage of each CPC.

 Keywords are the most important element in your PPC advertising campaign.
 These are words or phrases that are relevant to your business or that are of importance to your customers.
 You and your competitors must bid for these keywords.
 The one that has bid the highest price is the “auction winner” and earns a place in the organic search results in Google.
-The algorithm used by Google AdWords to determine who will receive an ad space is very complex.
+The algorithm used by Google Ads to determine who will receive an ad space is very complex.
 Google takes into consideration not only the bid price itself but factors such as:

 - the relevance of your website to the keywords you have bid on

 - the history of your other Google Ads campaigns

 Why use PPC campaigns to promote your business?